21 May 2017

 Of those 19 managerial changes, 16 improved the points per game of the team.
 For whatever reason, the change of a manager has at least a temporary impact on performance.
 The question is, why?

-“The simple answer is that change is exciting and lights a fire under players as they now believe that their performances are on notice,” says Steve Gera, an elite sports consultant, professor and entrepreneur who has worked in the NFL with the Cleveland Browns and San Diego Chargers, as well as La Liga giants Real Madrid CF and the Philadelphia 76ers in the National Basketball Association (NBA).
+“The simple answer is that change is exciting.
+It lights a fire under players as they now believe that their performances are on notice,” says Steve Gera, an elite sports consultant, professor and entrepreneur who has worked in the NFL, with the Cleveland Browns and San Diego Chargers, as well as La Liga giants Real Madrid CF and the Philadelphia 76ers in the National Basketball Association (NBA).
 “It gives athletes something new.”

 Gera speaks about the need to create new goals and find new motivations.
 All coaches need to keep things fresh and nothing sweeps out the cobwebs like a new coach.

-However, it’s important to take a step back here and understand that the improved performances might have less to do with the incoming manager than they do with the one who has just vacated the hot seat.
+However, it’s important to take a step back and understand that improved performances might have less to do with the incoming manager.

-Warren Kennaugh is a behavioural strategist and author with more than 20 years’ experience working with elite athletes and businesses at the Australian national cricket and rugby union teams, the National Rugby League (NRL) as well as a host of corporate giants such as Toyota and KPMG.
+Warren Kennaugh is a behavioural strategist and author with more than 20 years’ experience working with elite athletes, businesses and various business leaders, from the Australian national cricket and rugby union teams, the National Rugby League (NRL) as well as a host of corporate giants such as Toyota and KPMG to name a few.

-According to Kennaugh, “You can replace a manager who has lost the dressing room or the trust of key players with anyone.
+According to Kennaugh, “You can replace a manager who has lost the dressing room or the trust of key players.
 My mum could walk in and have an immediate positive impact.
-It’s not so much about who is coming but more about who is going.”
+It’s not so much about who is coming in but more about who is going out.”

 The rationale behind Kennaugh’s argument is his assertion that change appeals to the emotional side of the brain.
 He calls this the “halo effect” and says that while elite athletes are mostly mentally and physically strong, they lack an emotional strength.

-If this is true, is change for change’s sake ever a sound option for a team owner or general manager desperate for a turnaround in the side’s fortunes?
+If this is true, is change for change’s, ever a sound option for a teams owner or general manager - desperate for the side a turnaround?
 After all, Hail Mary’s sometimes lead to touchdowns.
 For Gera, shots in the dark mostly bring temporary success.

 “It doesn’t work in the long run,” Gera says.
-“You’ll find that teams that are constantly changing their managers are the teams that are constantly in the middle or bottom half of the table.
+“You’ll find teams that are constantly changing their managers, are the teams that are constantly in the middle or bottom half of the table.
 If a manager is not equipped for the job, he’ll be found out sooner or later.”

-But that does not mean that owners have to be too picky when change is so obviously needed.
-Kennaugh points out that there is one variable above all others that should impact who is appointed the new man or woman at the helm of a club: difference from the old manager.
+But that does not mean owners have to be picky when change is so obviously needed.
+Kennaugh points out that there is one variable above all others that should impact who is appointed the new man or woman, at the helm of a club: difference from the old manager.

 “With everything being equal, I advise owners and managers to select a coach that is the opposite of the one they just fired,” Kennaugh says.
 “What the players are looking for is difference.
 If the old guy was a ball-breaker and used fire and brimstone to motivate his players, the next guy should be a bit softer and more of a people’s person.
 If you replace like for like, the players will look around and think, “What’s different?”
 They might start to doubt themselves which will negatively impact performance.”

 Kennaugh has seen this happen in the corporate world.
-At a reputed and well known company, Kennaugh was hired to consult on a change of leadership.
+At a reputed and global firm, Kennaugh was hired to consult on the change of leadership.
 The departing manager constantly drove his team with an abrasive touch.

 But it’s not enough to simply be different from the old regime.
 A new coach has to inspire hope where there was none.
 For Gera, that comes from redirecting the narrative and is a something that he advises both new and old coaches implement whenever performances are going awry.

-Gera admits that he has never worked with a team that changed coach midway through a season but he has twice been involved in a change at quarterback with an NFL team (though he won’t say who they are).
+Gera admits that he has never worked with a team that changed a coach midway through a season but he has twice been involved in a change at quarterback with an NFL team.

-“One time, the team was struggling and changed the quarterback from a guy who was relaxed to a guy who was in your face and very direct with what he wanted.
+“The team was struggling and we changed the quarterback from a guy who was relaxed, to a guy who was in your face and direct.
 On another occasion, the reverse happened.
 Both times the change resulted in an upswing in performance.
 Players want to know that those at the top are trying to make things work and if they appear to be proactive, that can often be the difference.”